Spotify debuts a new Songwriter Credits feature on desktop

 Prior to joining Spotify, Mediachain had developed a number of technologies focused on improving attribution, including a decentralized, peer-to-peer database to connect applications with media and the information about it, plus an attribution engine for creators, and a cryptocurrency that rewards creators for their work.

-We asked today what the status was regarding Spotify putting Mediachain’s technologies to work.
+We asked Spotify today whether it had started to put Mediachain’s technologies to work.

 A spokesperson declined to answer specifically, saying only that: “We are constantly experimenting with new ways to make this feature more efficient and provide better functionality.”